The walk leads you through kauri type vegetation for 35 minutes before you arrive at the Cathedral Grovea – a large group of kauri.

 You return to the car park the way you came.

-The Yakas Walk is sign posted 'Kauri Walks' from State Highway 12, which runs through the Waipoua Forest.
+The Yakas Walk is sign posted 'Kauri Walks' from SH12, which runs through the Waipoua Forest.

 From the car park, you will see a sign for the three walks 'Yakas', 'Te Matua Ngahere', and 'Four Sisters'.